kimintime/fs13-FullStack-public/README.md

     - User registration
     - Update profile
     - Change password
-    - Assigned default role at registration as ´´Customer´´
+    - Assigned default role at registration as `Customer`
     - May view on loans
     - Admin User:
         - Get all users (pagination)
         - Get user by id